noobymage9/swe-js-focus-takehome/README.md

 $ npm run cy:open
 ```

+If you are using Windows + WSL2, refer to [Setting Up Cypress on Ubuntu WSL2](https://gist.github.com/pjobson/6b9fb926c59f58aa73d4efa10fe13654)

 You will need to run webpack, ssr, and the mock openapi server to begin debugging.

 ## Tasks